 Below are seven things you need to know about 401(k) loans before you take one.

-Some 401(k) plans allow a withdrawal in the form of a 401(k) loan; some do not.
+Your plan does not have to allow loans: Some 401(k) plans allow a withdrawal in the form of a 401(k) loan; some do not.
 You must check with your 401(k) plan administrator or investment company (you can find their contact information on your statement) to find out if your plan allows you to borrow against your account balance.
-Some companies will allow multiple loans; some allow none.
-When your employer set up the 401(k) plan they decided whether the plan would allow loans or not.

-If you are no longer working for the company where your 401(k) plan resides, you may not take a 401(k) loan.
+You cannot borrow from an old 401(k) plan: If you are no longer working for the company where your 401(k) plan resides, you may not take a 401(k) loan.
 You may transfer a balance at a former employer to a new 401(k) plan, and if your current employer plan allows for loans then you can borrow from there.
 If you transferred your old 401(k) to an IRA, you cannot borrow from IRAs.
 It is best to know all the rules before you cash out or transfer an old 401(k) plan.

-Research by the Pension Research Council on 401(k) loans and defaults shows 40 percent of loans are used to repay debts, 30 percent for home repairs or improvements, and thirty percent use the funds foolishly for consumption instead of investment purposes.
+Use your borrowed 401(k) money wisely: Research by the Pension Research Council on 401(k) loans and defaults shows 40 percent of loans are used to repay debts, 30 percent for home repairs or improvements, and thirty percent use the funds foolishly for consumption instead of investment purposes.
 Taking out a loan to repay debt is dangerous, as your 401(k) assets are protected from creditors.